mayank-bharwal/Morse-Code-Translator/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [ECLIPSE public licenense).
 ```

-Replace the placeholder text with specific details about your project, and make sure to include a `LICENSE` file if applicable.
+Mayank Bharwal